Today I’ll show you exactly how to make a Fairy Lite Blossom Chandelier that will look fabulous anywhere you hang it.

-Alas, if you’re anything like me, you tear out pages of magazines and print out tons of cool stuff from the internet and either have a stack of paper that grows like the weeds in the corner of your yard, or maybe you have a filing system like me.
+Alas, if you’re anything like me, you tear out pages of magazines and print out tons of cool stuff from the internet.
+Is it currently a stack of paper that grows like weeds in the corner of your yard?
+Or, maybe you have some kind of filing system like me.

-That’s why I created a printable shopping list with fill-in-the-blanks to help you keep track of what items you’ve chosen and how many of each you’re putting in your shopping cart.
+That’s why I created a printable shopping list with fill-in-the-blanks.
+It’ll help you keep track of what items you’ve chosen and how many of each you’re putting in your shopping cart.

 Make sure you use the note the totals so you get enough of each type of flower.
 There’s nothing worse than when you’re in the groove, and you have to stop because you didn’t get enough peonies!

 I’ll tell you how to get your copy of the Fairy Lite Blossom Chandelier Shopping List & Guidelines a little later in this article.